 Recently, one of my friends noted I had used a familiar name or two from where I once lived in Ohio.
 She thought it quite clever of me, but I explained this was a common practice with authors.
 In fact, most of my “author” friends have told me of their naming characters and places after people they know.

 I, for example, named Chadwick Harrison from Darcy’s Temptation after Chad Pennington, the former NFL quarterback.
 Pennington showed a great kindness to my son while my mother lay dying.
-Clayton Ashford from the same book comes from Clay Aiken and my former principal at Parkwood High School.
+Clayton Ashford from the same book comes from Clay Aiken and my former principal at one of the schools I taught.
 Kim Withey, a regular follower on this site, found her name used for the villain in The Phantom of Pemberley.
-My son’s godmother is married to a man named Epperly.
+My son’s godmother was once married to a man named Epperly.
 In The First Wives’ Club, Nathaniel Epperly is Lord Eggleston.
 While I was writing The Mysterious Death of Mr. Darcy, I was watching Tamara Drewe on a cable channel.
 A character I introduced in the chapter therefore became Nicholas Drewe.
 I met a young man at an Enterprise Rental Car outlet in Monroe, North Carolina.
 His name was Brantley Fowler.
 I told him I intended to “steal” his name for one of my characters.
 Bran is matched with Velvet Aldridge in A Touch of Velvet.
 Velvet is named for a former student – a young lady who was beautiful on the outside, as well as being a compassionate and loving individual.

 In The Scandal of Lady Eleanor, James Kerrington is Lord Worthing.
 My son attended school in Worthington, Ohio.
 Gabriel Crowden, the hero of my Regency romance, A Touch of Grace, is the Marquis of Godown.
 In the Worthington area, Godown Road is a regular cut through between major thoroughfares.
 (We often called it “God own”-ed.)
 I have been known to open the newspaper or to switch to a news channel in search of an interesting name for my characters.